Willy Pogany: Career

 In London, he crafted his quartet of masterpieces: The Rime of the Ancient Mariner (1910), Tannhauser (1911), Parsifal (1912) and Lohengrin (1913).
 Each of these was designed completely by Pogany, from the covers and endpapers to the text written in pen and ink, pencil, wash, color and tipped-on plates.

 The Ancient Mariner, a large book 9.5" by 11.75". is recognized as his masterpiece.
 Each page has at least two colors, sometimes with gilt plate accompanied by intricate borders.
 The initials are elaborate, starting each page and with ornate capitals at the beginning of every line.
 The illuminated title page, 18 color plates, the second color through black-and-white plates, the flowing calligraphic text, and the pen-and-ink drawings throughout the pages make this a stand out among Pogany's works.

-The Rime's beauty is accentuated by its soft ivory paper and subtle lavender borders.
-The three gray stocks on Wagner's book add depth towards his presentation.
+The 1911 edition of The Rime of the Ancient Mariner featured ivory paper and lavender borders.
+In his illustartions for Richard Wagner's Lohengrin and Tannhäuser, Pogany utilized different colored paper stocks and variety of media, including color pencil, watercolor, and pen and ink..

 In Lohengrin, Pogany set his soft color pencil drawings against the grays.

 In Tannhauser, Pogany used paper color for further additional dimension.

 From soft pastel pencil drawings to watercolor paintings and pen and ink, Pogany utilized a variety of media in his illustrations.

-Pogany's beautiful and bizarre illustrations for Padraic Colum's The King of Ireland's Son use brilliant color and startlingly modern styles of seeing to show the magical journey of the hero, his beloved Fedelma and the second hero Flann.
-A horse-headed giant has the great patient head of a Clydesdale plough horse; a girl bathes naked while the hero steals the swan skin that would allow her to transform and take flight, the young man leads a fine steed with Fedelma mounted on it as they are attacked by a cloud of crows – strange, dreamy, beautiful images.
+Pogany illustrated Padraic Colum's The King of Ireland's Son (1916).
+These illustrations depict the journey of the hero, Fedelma, and Flann.
+Notable imagery in the book included a horse-headed giant with the head of a Clydesdale plough horse, a scene depicting the theft of a swan skin, and a sequence where the characters are attacked by a cloud of crows.